coopsymbiotic/httpstools/README.md

 Included scripts:

 * ./bin/generate-csr.sh: generates a new RSA key and CSR.
-* ./bin/validate-crt.sh: validates the certificate from the CA. (TODO)
+* ./bin/validate-crt.sh: validates the certificate from the CA.
 * ./bin/test-https.sh: do a few quick tests on the https server.
 (TODO)

 Contact